nickgvard/crud-jdbc-demo/README.md

-## Demo of a simple CRUD Console Application
+## Demo of a simple CRUD Application with JDBC
-### With a simple Connection Pool
-> Interacts with the database
-and allows you to perform all CRUD operations on entities.
->
-> MVC Pattern (Layers: View, Controller, Service, Repo, Model).

 ### Technology stack:
 + Java